A list accurately portrays the NFL's history on free speech issues.

-There is, however, a major flaw to this argument.
-Every item on the “NFL’s Free Speech History” list deals with a violation of the league’s unusually strict strict uniform policy.
-The protests during the National Anthem do not.
+However, a major flaw in the argument is that every item on the “NFL’s Free Speech History” list deals with a violation of the league’s unusually strict strict uniform policy, while the kneeling protests during the National Anthem do not.

-Regardless, here’s the facts behind the items on this viral list.
+Regardless, here are the facts behind the items on this viral list.

 In 2012, the NFL had an issue with Tim Tebow kneeling for each game to pray and wearing Bible verse messages.